 If you’ve followed any of my other recipes, you know that I love things that can be described as “methods” instead of recipes.
 To me that means they can be easily switched up with little or no risk of messing anything up!
 I think this would be awesome with ground turkey with the addition of creamed spinach and other great veggies – then topped with white or sweet mashed potatoes.

-I’d love to hear any of your ideas about switching it up!
+I’d love to hear any of your ideas about switching up this sweet potato cottage pie!